-- Close gaps in neighborhoods’ existing sidewalk networks.
+- Close gaps in the existing neighborhood sidewalk networks.

-- Develop safe links to schools, commercial hubs, employment centers, institutions and transit facilities.
+- Develop safe connections to schools, commercial hubs, employment centers, institutions and transit.

-- Develop recreational pathways that link neighborhoods to parks and natural areas, providing opportunities to improve the health and well-being of community residents and workers.
+- Develop links from neighborhoods to parks and natural areas, providing opportunities to improve the health and well-being of residents and workers.

-- Make connections to regional and recreational trails to link St. Louis Park to larger metropolitan open space systems and destinations.
+- Improve connections to regional trails to link the city to larger metropolitan open space systems and destinations.

 - Provide safe and easily accessible routes for residents and workers in the community, including children, seniors and the disabled.

-- Create a cohesive, well-designed system that includes a coordinated approach for signs and orientation, standard designs for street crossings and additional "user-friendly" amenities such as rest areas, information kiosks and upgraded landscaping.
+- Create a cohesive, well-designed system that includes a coordinated approach for signs, wayfinding and other "user-friendly" amenities such as rest areas, information kiosks and upgraded landscaping.

-When possible, these sidewalk, trail and bikeway projects are scheduled to occur with city street rehabilitation work.
-If the Connect the Park segment is on a street scheduled for rehabilitation, the public process will occur concurrent to the street public meetings.
+When possible, these bikeway, sidewalk and trail and projects are scheduled to occur with city street rehabilitation work.
+If the Connect the Park improvement is on a street scheduled for rehabilitation, the public process will occur concurrent to the street public meetings.